yu-lab-vt/ITEC/examples/README.md

 ## Examples

 Here, we provide two examples of ITEC cell tracking, including the raw data and parameter tables.
-Users can directly click to run and view the results.
+Users can directly run [demo_data1.m](demo_data1.m), [demo_data1.m](demo_data1.m), and view the results.

 The raw **data1** can be download from https://cloud.tsinghua.edu.cn/d/cbcb3d00ae5148c992d8/.